Baryogenesis from the weak scale to the grand unification scale: Leptogenesis

 with

 where $ { p ^ 0 = E _ { 1 } } $.
 Furthermore,

 is the $ B-L $ susceptibility.
 Its value depends on which reactions are fast, i.e., which spectator processes are active.
-At very high temperatures $ T \gg 10 ^{ 13 }~\text{GeV}$, where only SM gauge interactions and the top Yukawa interactions are fast, the leading order susceptibility is $ \Xi = T ^ 2/4 $.
-Eq.~\ref{wash} illustrates the general structure of the rates which consist of a spectral function, which is a real-time dependent quantity, and an inverse susceptibility, which is determined by equilibrium thermodynamics.
-It can be compared with Eq.~(\ref{G1f}).
+At high temperatures ($ T \gg 10 ^{ 13 }~\text{GeV}$), where only SM gauge interactions and the top-Yukawa interactions are fast, the leading-order susceptibility is $ \Xi = T ^ 2/4 $.
+Equation \eqref{wash} illustrates the general structure of the rates that consist of a spectral function, which is a real-time-dependent quantity, and an inverse susceptibility, which is determined using equilibrium thermodynamics.
+It can be compared to Eq.~(\ref{G1f}).
 When SM interactions are neglected, $ \cal W $ is proportional to the rate $ \gamma _ N $.
 Furthermore, $ \Xi $ is then proportional to $ \int d ^ 3 p f _ F ( 1 - f _ F ) $ where $ f _ F $ is the Fermi distribution function.
-Approximating this by Boltzmann statistics, $ \Xi $ is proportional to $ n _ l ^ { \rm eq } $.
+If we approximate this using Boltzmann statistics, $ \Xi $ is proportional to $ n _ l ^ { \rm eq } $.

-The rate $ \Gamma _ N $ in Eq.~(\ref{dnNdt}) contains the same spectral function as $ \Gamma _ { B-L } $ \cite{Laine:2011pq,Bodeker:2015exa}.
-In fact, for leptogenesis through sterile-neutrino oscillations, all coefficients in the kinetic equations can be written in terms of the spectral function in Eq.~(\ref{rhotil}) ~\cite{Ghiglieri:2017gjz,Bodeker:2019rvr}.
+The rate $ \Gamma _ N $ in Eq.~(\ref{dnNdt}) contains the same spectral function as $ \Gamma _ { B-L } $ \citep*{Laine:2011pq,Bodeker:2015exa}.
+In fact, for leptogenesis through sterile-neutrino oscillations all coefficients in the kinetic equations can be written in terms of the spectral function in Eq.~(\ref{rhotil}) \cite{Ghiglieri:2017gjz,Bodeker:2019rvr}.

-When computing the rates $ \Gamma _ i $ in perturbation theory, one has to distinguish several temperature regimes.
-The non-relativistic case $ T \ll M _ 1 $ is mostly relevant for thermal leptogenesis in the strong-washout regime, while leptogenesis through oscillations proceeds entirely in the ultra-relativistic regime $ T \gsim M _ 1 / g$, where $ g $ denotes a combination of electroweak gauge and top Yukawa coupling.
+When computing the rates $ \Gamma _ i $ in perturbation theory, one has to distinguish among several temperature regimes.
+The nonrelativistic case $ T \ll M _ 1 $ is relevant mostly for thermal leptogenesis in the strong-washout regime, while leptogenesis through oscillations proceeds entirely in the ultrarelativistic regime $ T \gsim M _ 1 / g$, where $ g $ denotes a combination of electroweak gauge and top-Yukawa coupling.